Alexander A. Fraser

 Biography

 Private Alexander A. Fraser was born in Lower South River July 8, 1888.
 He was the son of Angus Fraser and Margaret McKillop.
-His family moved to Port Hastings, Inverness County, Cape Breton Island the following year.
+His family moved to Port Hastings, Inverness County, Cape Breton Island, Nova Scotia the following year.
+His older brother Collin Francis Fraser served with the American Expeditionary Forces in the First World War.

-Fraser moved to British Columbia and worked in the mines at the time of enlistment.
-Fraser enlisted in the 54th Battalion Canadian Expeditionary Force at Vernon Camp, British Columbia on May 15, 1915.
-He arrived in Bramshott, England on the S.S.
-Saxonia.
-Fraser departed Halifax November 22, 1915 and arrived in Yarmouth, England on December 1, 1915 where he the trained at Bramshot camp.
-Fraser then went went to Havre, France and disembarked August 14, 1916.
-Frasier was killed in action in the field Novemeber 18, 1916.
-He is buried in Adanac Military Cemetery, two miles from Miraumont, France, Plot ID 27.
+By the time of his enlistment, Fraser had moved to British Columbia and working as a miner.
+Fraser enlisted in the 54th Battalion of the Canadian Expeditionary Force at Vernon Camp, British Columbia on May 15, 1915.
+Fraser departed Halifax on November 22, 1915 aboard the S.S.
+Saxonia and arrived in Yarmouth, Norfolk, England on December 1, 1915.
+He then trained at Bramshott Camp in Hampshire.
+In August of 1916 he was sent to France, arriving in Havre, France on August 14, 1916.
+Frasier was killed in action on the field in France on Novemeber 18, 1916.
+He is buried in Adanac Military Cemetery; two miles from Miraumont, France.
+He is buried in Plot ID 27.

 Additional Media